SocietyProtocol/Content-Library/Published/Articles/Fake Everything (Prelude).md

 ## **Society Protocol**

 To establish true forms of coordination and valuation, we must bring the social layer on-chain and go from there towards assets.
-This is the epitome of the evolution from web3 to web4.
-Web3 blockchains store assets, web4 timelines store people (who have assets and lifelines).
+This is the epitome of the evolution from Web3 to Web4.
+Web3 blockchains store assets, Web4 Timelines store people (who have Property and Lifelines).
 Fortunately, once we accomplish this, a whole new world opens up.

-This evolution from web3 to web4 is accomplished by mimicking and modeling the features of the universe, to move from our state machine from modeling <u>static assets</u> to modeling <u>alive actors</u> <u>in an alive universe</u>.
+This evolution from Web3 to Web4 is accomplished by mimicking and modeling the features of the universe, to move from our state machine from modeling <u>static assets</u> to modeling <u>alive actors</u> <u>in an alive universe</u>.

 This is made feasible by encoding the rules of **energy** and **time** into our synchronized state machine model:

-1. Time flows and redistributes energy.
+1. Time flows and redistributes Energy.
 2. Energy cannot be created or destroyed; it only moves around.
 3. Energy gradually moves from less valuable entities and configurations in the universe towards more valuable entities.

 Web4 is characterized by its **alive** nature and **sybil-resistance.**

-In Society Protocol, individual actors—each with a proportional amount of energy–equal to their value to society at each point in time—are born, live, thrive (sometimes 😉), and die.
+In Society Protocol, Individual Actors—each with a proportional amount of Energy–equal to their value to society at each point in time—are born, live, thrive (sometimes 😉), and die.
 Actors own accounts with true sybil-resistance and a persistent identity starting from birth and culminating in death.
-During their life they experience many events.
+During their life they experience many Events.

-Individual actors engage in every conceivable activity we currently do in the world today, but it is all synchronized and coordinated globally to harmonize the desires of the individual with the needs of society as a whole.
+Individual Actors engage in every conceivable activity we currently do in the world today, but it is all synchronized and coordinated globally to harmonize the desires of the individual with the needs of society as a whole.

 Ownership of identity, data, and assets is returned back to the control of the individual.

 The society has a constitution, laws, property, taxes, actors, organizations, cultural agreements, family trees, relationships, courts, and world parameters.

-All these actions are transparently and verifiably synchronized globally at nearly the speed of light and stored our timeline as it ebbs and flows through time itself.
+All these actions are transparently and verifiably synchronized globally at nearly the speed of light and stored our Timeline as it ebbs and flows through time itself.

 Society Protocol has developed a synchronized state that is able to fulfill all the essential functions of a network state by bringing the social layer on-chain and enabling sybil-resistance.
 It is a reimagining of societal coordination from first principles, using the blessings of technology afforded to us in the modern age.